Dharma Leadership Training (DLT)

 Criteria to receive certification upon completion of training (participants must complete ALL these criteria to receive certification.
 Some participants may not be able to complete all these requirements by the end of the two-year training, in which case they may ask for an extension.)

-- 40 Formal Residential Retreat days or equivalent
+- 40 Formal Residential Retreat days in the Insight Meditation tradition or equivalent

 - Complete Study component